dij0s/PETAL/thesis/bachelor_thesis.typ

   code()[
     #raw(critic_answer_system_prompt, lang: "python")
   ],
   caption: "System prompt for the Critic agent that performs quality assurance on generated responses before delivery to users.
-This prompt defines the agent's role in evaluating responses for mathematical accuracy, logical consistency, proper data interpretation, and alignment with guidelines, outputting a boolean decision on whether the response meets quality standards and should be delivered or regenerated.",
+This prompt defines the agent's role in evaluating responses for mathematical accuracy, logical consistency, proper data interpretation and alignment with guidelines, outputting a boolean decision on whether the response meets quality standards and should be delivered or regenerated.",
   kind: "prompt",
   supplement: [Prompt],
 ) <critic_answer_system_prompt>